up arrow to top of page

 Photo of the dent caused by the cargo truck hitting the bucket with the traffic technician in it.

 The traffic technician had 11 years of experience with this employer and had worked on the signal crew for over 5 years at the time of his death.
 During this time, the technician had completed 55 safety courses including courses on PPE, aerial lift safety, fall protection and highway work zone safety.
-Personal protective equipment was provided to employees and the technician had been trained by the manufacturer of the aerial lift boom truck on the operation and safety features of the truck he was operating.
+Personal protective equipment was provided to employees and the technician had been trained by the manufacturer of the aerial lift boom truck on the operation and safety features of the bucket truck he was operating.
 The manufacturer supplied two safety harnesses with the truck.

 None of the witnesses remembered the technician wearing a safety harness at the time of the incident.
 No cones had been placed around the truck to warn motorists of a highway work zone and no signs had been set along the highway to warn motorists they should proceed with caution.